frangucc/thenodechronbook/connections.md

 Available ports: windows port.
 Alternatives: Wifi Analyzer runs on android very useful when you want to walk around and survey the network

-Cain and Abel

-url: http://www.oxid.it/cain.html Category: security utility and audit tool sets (sniffing)

-Description: Cain & Abel is a password recovery tool for Microsoft.
-It can do so by sniffing the network, using dictionary etc. Some virus scanners detect Cain and Abel as malware.
-However, as the source code for Cain and Abel is not available for independent security review, there is no sure way to say this tool is 100% safe.

-Howto: use is straight forward; however you must know what you are doing in this case.
-The interface is not as intuitive as a novice would like it to be.
-Need to spend a bit of time to figure things out yourself.
-I found this link relatively informative http://www.thehackerslibrary.com/?p=414

-Available ports: windows

 **nmap
 **